JeremySeq/ProtonMC/README.md

 A website control panel for Minecraft servers.
 Built with Flask and React.

-Currently works only on Windows, but Linux is coming soon.
+Tested to work on Windows and Linux.

-Supports the following servers (although others may be possible):
+Supports the following servers (+ automated installation) (although others may be possible by installing manually):
 - Spigot
 - Forge
 - NeoForge